 It depends on your perception of robots, and what’s being replaced.
 Hear me out.

 In reality, recruiting automation isn’t replacing recruiters, it’s making them better.
 It’s assisting them.
-Conversational assistants eliminate work like screening and scheduling; Olivia, for instance, automates these typically manual processes by asking screening questions via text, then sending available interview times to qualified candidates based on the recruiters’ calendar availability.
+Conversational virtual assistants eliminate work like screening and scheduling; Olivia, for instance, automates these typically manual processes by asking screening questions via text, then sending available interview times to qualified candidates based on the recruiters’ calendar availability.

 If you’re a recruiter who spends several hours a week playing phone tag and navigating a labyrinthian inbox (most recruiters spend about 8 hours a week just on scheduling), you may be wondering how exactly Olivia isn’t replacing you.